 "Thanks for the conversion this morning.
 I know you might find it hard to believe, but with the exception of my daughter, I have never had a conversation with another type 1.
 I enjoyed telling my story."

 Great talking to you too, Mike!
-Our chat was so very spirit-lifting, and I hope to get the chance to meet you in person before long!
+Our chat was so very spirit-lifting and think it's awesome to share stories from around our D-Community!